jxpx777/js-csv-parser/README.md

 ## How? ##
 Import csv.js.
-Create a `new CSVParser(stringOfCSVData)` and call `parse`.
-If your field separator and row separator are anything but `,` and `\n` respectively, pass those in as the second and third parameters to the constructor.
+Create a `new CSVParser(stringOfCSVData[, options])` and call `parse`.

+**Options:** The second parameter to the constructor is an options object.
+This parameter allows to specify custom `fieldSeparator` and `rowSeparator` characters.
+By default, this library parses in strict mode, requiring all rows to have the same number of fields.
+If for some reason you don't want this, set the `strict` option to `false`.

 ## Support ##